TO THE MEMBERS OF UNITED INTERACTIVE LIMITED

 DIRECTORS' RESPONSIBILITY STATEMENT

 i) In the preparation of the annual accounts the applicable accounting standards havebeen followed along with proper explanation relating to material departures.

-ii) The Directors have selected such accounting policies and applied them consistentlyand made judgments and estimates that are reasonable and prudent so as to give a true andfair view of the state of affairs of the company at the end of the financial year and ofthe profit and loss account of the company for that period.
+ii) The Directors have selected such accounting policies and applied them consistentlyand made judgments and estimates that are reasonable and prudent so as to give a true andfair view of the state of affairs of the company at the end March 31 2021 and of theprofit/(loss) of the company for the year ended on that date.

 iii) The Directors have taken proper and sufficient care for the maintenance ofadequate accounting records in accordance with the provisions of this Act for safeguardingthe assets of the company and for preventing and detecting fraud and other irregularities.

 iv) The Directors have prepared the annual accounts on a going concern basis.

 v) The Directors had laid down internal financial controls to be followed by thecompany and that such internal financial controls are adequate and were operatingeffectively and

 vi) The directors had devised proper systems to ensure compliance with the provisionsof all applicable laws and that such systems were adequate and operating effectively.